epfl-ada/ada-2024-project-adaventure/Readme.md

 * Michelle: conduct preliminary research on unfinished paths
 * Viktor: conduct preliminary research on shortest paths
 * Antoine: conduct preliminary research on unfinished paths despite small semantic distance
+* Lisa: conduct preliminary research on shortest paths data and worked on reading in the data.

 ### Questions for TA